Hydroxios/NoShortsButton/README.md

 ## Quick tweaks
 - Different target: update the selector in `content.js` if YouTube changes the title or structure of the "Shorts" link.
-- Default behavior: in `popup.js`, change the initial value `result.nsb || false` if you want the extension on by default.
+- Default behavior: update `popup.js` if you want a different default than "on".

 ## Known limitations
 - If YouTube changes the title or structure of the "Shorts" button, adjust the selector.